 Link Dump is the generic term for a post that lists links, typically revolving around a single subject or theme, with brief descriptions and/or recommendations.
 The Aggregator sites themselves fulfil the function of a Link Dump, more or less, which make them somewhat redundant.
-We LOVE them, but having a list of links with a link to a list of links?
+We LOVE Link Dumps, but having a list of links (us) with a link to a list of links?
 We think the real estate can be better put to use.

 These tend to be community-based.
 They're great, but not as necessary for the snapshot.
 Find them on their respective blog category pages.

-As far as blogs go, we want to add as many established team-centric blogs as possible to the Aggregator sites so some are limited in order to keep them proportional to other types of content.
+As far as blogs go, we want to add as many established team-centric blogs as possible to the Aggregator sites so some are limited in order to keep blogs proportional to other types of content.
 Blogs are the most likely source-type to become disproportionate, because there are many great ones, and we love adding them.

 Another type of content we run into fairly often is a blog post or article at one source that simply refers (or has embedded media) to a radio or podcast appearance at another source.
 Again, this is useful content in a vacuum, but we likely have the clip or podcast in its respective section at its respective Aggregator site and in this context the content is somewhat redundant.

 Some items simply contain a very small amount of content.
 Think 100-word player status updates, or a "Top 50" article with individual promotional pages published for each item, or slideshows.
 More often than not, this content is terrific and useful to the users of their respectives sites, but again, we feel other links are more impactful, thus a better use of scarce page space for our users.